-The main focus of our research is to gain insight into the role of cell adhesion pathways in the development and homeostasis of tissues and organs.
-We are also interested in understanding how the disruption of specific adhesion and signaling pathways contributes to tumor initiation and progression to metastasis.
-Our laboratory utilizes a number of different approaches to address this overarching goal including, genetic mouse models, cell culture studies, organotypic cultures, and biochemistry.
+The main focus of our research is to gain insight into the role of cell adhesion pathways in the development and homeostasis of tissues and organs and how disruption of these pathways contributes to tumor initiation and progression to metastasis.
+Our laboratory utilizes numerous approaches to address this overarching goal, including: genetic mouse models, cell culture studies, organotypic cultures, and biochemistry.

-The progression from a benign to metastatic cancer generally requires a specific level of epithelial to mesenchymal transition (EMT), a process in which epithelial cells dissolve cell:cell contacts, lose polarity, and become more mobile.
-Interestingly, a-catenin levels are decreased in a number of metastatic cancers.
-Additionally, loss of polarity, and therefore loss of normal membrane organization, is believed to play a role in metastatic development; however, little is known about how loss of polarity promotes metastasis or at what point in metastatic progression loss of polarity occurs.
-To investigate the role that polarity proteins and proteins that regulate the actin cytoskeleton play in tumor progression, we are using organotypic cultures and biochemical studies to complement our observations from mouse models.
-These studies will significantly expand our understanding of how solid tumor cells can target specific signaling pathways to progress into metastatic lesions.
-We plan to use this knowledge to develop new biomarkers to monitor benign tumors for specific metastatic signatures.
+The progression from a benign to metastatic cancer generally requires epithelial to mesenchymal transition (EMT), a process in which epithelial cells dissolve cell:cell contacts, lose polarity, and gain mobility.
+We are interested in how the actin cytoskeleton and cell polarity proteins regulate tumor progression.
+We hope to enhance our understanding of how solid tumor cells target specific signaling pathways to progress into metastatic lesions, with the goal of developing new biomarkers to monitor benign tumors for specific metastatic signatures.

-Finally, we are studying how cell:cell adhesion and communication contributes to the maintenance of tissues and the regulation of the adult stem cell niche.
-We utilize conditional gene knockout mouse models to study the role of different cell adhesion and cytoskeletal proteins in the regulation of epidermal stem cells.
-Additionally, we use isolated stem cells to study the cell signaling pathways that are modulated by cell adhesion proteins, and we will use organotypic cultures and epidermal reconstitution methods to expand our knowledge of how cell adhesion and the cell cytoskeleton maintain and activate epidermal stem cells.
+Finally, we are studying how cell:cell adhesion and communication contribute to the regulation of the adult stem cell niche.
+To address this question we utilize mouse models as well as isolated stem cells.
+Future projects will utilize organotypic cultures and epidermal reconstitution methods to expand our knowledge of how cell adhesion and the cell cytoskeleton maintain and activate epidermal stem cells.